ComfortN/Todo-list/todo-list/README.md

 * Sign up for a new account
 * Log in with your credentials
-* Your JWT token will be stored in localStorage for authenticated requests
+* Your userId token will be stored in localStorage for authenticated requests

 ### Task Management